hackclub/how-did-i-get-here/src/templates/essay.md

 I then used this cool database called [PeeringDB](https://www.peeringdb.com/) to figure out the companies behind the ASNs; PeeringDB has information on about 1/3rd of all autonomous systems.
 I used all of this information, alongside a couple hundred lines of if statements, to generate the text about network traversal for you.

 WHOIS is actually an... interesting protocol to make a parser for.
 It turns out that the [WHOIS protocol specification](https://datatracker.ietf.org/doc/html/rfc3912/) doesn't actually specify much.
 It specifies that you should make a TCP connection to the WHOIS server, send whatever you want to look up, and the server will send back some info and then terminate the connection.
-That's all.
+That’s all.

 And yet, a lot of WHOIS servers will respond with structured-seeming information: